amandasaurus/osm-tag-csv-history/README.md

 [Planet.OpenStreetMap.org](https://planet.openstreetmap.org/planet/full-history/) provides a “full history” file, updated every week, where you can download the [latest full history file (⚠ 80+ GB! ⚠)](https://planet.openstreetmap.org/pbf/full-history/history-latest.osm.pbf), although it's quite large.

 Geofabrik provides an [download service](https://osm-internal.download.geofabrik.de/) which includes full history files for lots of regions & countries.
 You must log into that with your OpenStreetMap account.
+You can also use this tool on regular, non-history, OSM data files.

 ## Installation